- The Issue

 - Related Legislation

 No one should be forced to choose between safer sex and arrest, regardless of whether the person is engaged in sex work or profiled as such.
-New York State legislators need to pass bill S1379/A2736, which will ban the use of condoms as evidence in prostitution related offenses.
+We applaud the New York State Assembly for passing A2736 and ask that the New York Senate will pass their bill S1379, so that the use of condoms as evidence in prostitution related offenses will be banned in the state of New York.

 If you live in the state of New York (including if you go to school in New York or live in a shelter), here’s what you can do: